Going for gold? Where Africa might win world medals

 The 27-year-old reached the semi-finals but will be hoping to go considerably further in Budapest, as will South Africa's Akani Simbine who finished fifth in the 100m final in Oregon.

-Another one to watch is Botswana's double World Under-20 champion, Letsile Tebogo, who also reached the 100m semi-finals last year, having become the youngest man to win the African 200m title.
+Another one to watch is Botswana's double world Under-20 champion, Letsile Tebogo, who also reached the 100m semi-finals last year, having become the youngest man to win the African 200m title.

 Like Tebogo, Liberian flyer Joseph Fahnbulleh will mainly be targeting the 200m in Budapest, having finished just four hundredths of a second outside the medal places in Oregon.